nhsd-a2si/docs-dos-api/_pages/rest_api/byClinicalTerm.md

 ## Public name

 An alternative name for the service that would be better known to the public, and may differ from the registered name.

-## Public facing information

-Service access information available to the public.

 ## Professional referral information